sowmathi761/Perfume/README.md

-# 🌸 Perfume Website
+# Perfume Website

-A simple and elegant perfume product showcase website built using **HTML & CSS**.
+## Overview

-This project displays different perfume varieties with images, descriptions, an About section, and Contact details.
+This project is a simple and elegant perfume showcase website built using HTML and CSS.

----
+It displays different perfume varieties with images, product descriptions, an About section, and Contact details.

-## 🚀 Features
+The website is designed to help beginners understand basic UI structuring and styling on the web.

--✨ Clean and modern UI
+## Features

--📦 Product display section (Jasmine, Rose, White Musk) -🔍 Search bar for user convenience
+* Clean and modern user interface
--📞 Contact section with details
+* Product display section featuring Jasmine, Rose, and White Musk perfumes
--ℹ️ About Us page describing the brand
+* Search bar for easy navigation

----
+* Contact section with essential details

-## 🛠️ Technologies Used
+* About Us page describing the brand and its purpose

-* **HTML5**
+## Technologies Used

-* **CSS3**
+* HTML5

----
+* CSS3

-## 📂 Project Structure
+## Project Structure

 ```
 |-- img1.1.jpeg